Royston, Hertfordshire: Town council

-Royston Town Council was formed in 1974 as the successor to Royston Urban District Council.
+Royston Town Council was formed in 1974 as the successor parish to Royston Urban District Council.
 The council consists of fifteen councillors headed by a town mayor.
 The councillors are elected for three wards named Heath, Meridian and Palace.
 Among the town council's responsibilities are allotments, Royston Cave, Royston Museum, local festivals, public halls and the town's war memorial.

 In December 2007 Royston Town Council was awarded the nationally recognised status of Quality Town Council.
 This Award confirms that Royston Town Council is run in accordance with the high standards required by the National Association of Local Councils and other government bodies.

-Coat of arms

 The town council uses the coat of arms granted to the urban district council in 1952.
 The blazon of the arms is:Argent a fesse gules thereon another chequy of the first and sable in chief two Tudor roses barbed and seeded and in the base a stag trippant the whole surmounting an archiepiscopal staff, all proper.
 And for a crest on a wreath of the colours, perched upon a representation of the Royse Stone, a hooded crow proper.

 The symbols on the shield briefly illustrate the history of the town.
 The staff is for Royston Priory, the roses for Tudor connections, while James I is represented by the checky fesse of the Stewarts.
 The hart represents Hertfordshire.
 The crest depicts a hooded crow, known within the region as a "Royston crow".
 He stands on the "Royce Stone" in the town centre.

-Royston First

-In October 2008, the Royston First Business Improvement District (BID) was proposed.
-It came into operation in April 2009 after a ballot of local businesses.
-A second such ballot in 2014 granted the organisation a further five-year mandate until April 2019.
+Since 2009, the town has had a Business Improvement District (BID), branded Royston First.

 District council

 Since 1974 Royston has formed part of the non-metropolitan district of North Hertfordshire.
 The council is based at Letchworth, and also includes the towns of Baldock and Hitchin.
 There are 49 district councillors elected for 24 wards.
-The three wards of Royston Heath, Royston Meridian and Royston Palace return 2 councillors each.
-As of 2019 four councillors are members of the Conservative Party and two are Liberal Democrat.
+The three wards of Royston Heath, Royston Meridian and Royston Palace return two councillors each.
+As of 2023, three councillors are members of the Liberal Democrats, two are members of the Labour Party and one is a member of the Conservative Party.

 County council

 Hertfordshire County Council has 78 councillors, of which two are elected for Royston and the surrounding area.
-One of the current councillors (as of 2019) is a member of the majority Conservative group whilst the other is a member of the Liberal Democrat group.
+One of the current councillors (as of 2023) is a member of the majority Conservative group whilst the other is a member of the Liberal Democrat group.